 Student Loan Deferment

-Learn if you qualify for deferment of your federal direct student loans
+Learn if you qualify for deferment of your federal student loans

 If you're having trouble repaying your student loans, you may be eligible for various forms of student loan deferment, which would allow you to postpone your payments for a specified period of time.
 But it's your responsibility to contact either your lender or the organization servicing your loan to check if you qualify for such payment relief.
 Otherwise, you could be charged late fees.

-Reasons for student loan deferment of a Federal Direct Loan
+Reasons for student loan deferment of a Federal Loan

 Here are some of the reasons for deferment under which the law permits you to postpone repayment of your student loans.
-Remember that this only applies to federal direct student loans, such as Direct Stafford loans or Direct PLUS loans.
+Remember that this only applies to federal student loans, such as Stafford loans or PLUS loans.